oracle-livelabs/pts/ai-vector-search-apex-adb/ai-vector-search-apex-adb/setup/setup.md

 Compartment: select your own compartment

-Policy: allow user to manage generative-ai-family in compartment \<your compartment>
+Policy: allow any-user to manage generative-ai-family in compartment \<your compartment>

 3. Click Create.